adityabingi/Beta-VAE/README.md

-# Variational-AutoEncoder
+# Beta-VAE
-Tensorflow implementation of Variational-AutoEncoder for CelebA dataset
+Tensorflow implementation of Beta-Variational-AutoEncoder for CelebA dataset

 # Results
 Random generation during course of training